FrancisLangit/bolan/README.md

 ### Spritesheet Utilization

 The project makes use of a single sprite sheet to blit its 2D assets onto the screen.
 This was done in order to increase performance instead of using multiple differently blitted image files.
-In doing so, the author made use of a borrowed version of [Eric Matthes's  ```SpriteSheet```  class](https://ehmatthes.github.io/pcc_2e/beyond_pcc/pygame_sprite_sheets/) (as displayed above) in order to effectively manipulate the images in the sheet.
+In doing so, the author made use of a borrowed version of [Eric Matthes's  ```SpriteSheet```  class](https://ehmatthes.github.io/pcc_2e/beyond_pcc/pygame_sprite_sheets/) in order to effectively manipulate the images in the sheet.

 For reference, the ```SpriteSheet``` class used by the repository can be found in ```spritesheet.py```.